telexintegrations/telex-feedback-integration/README.md

 ## Quick Test
 - Fill a feedback form [here](https://forms.gle/LRWZU2VegVwiXWcF9)
-- Confirm your response(s) [here](https://docs.google.com/spreadsheets/d/1d6tldVy6N-i5EwHtlkxvc5yxG1HN3S84no0bFH-wdzw/edit?usp=sharing) OR on postman by copying this URL: https://telex-feedback-integration.onrender.com/api/telex/data
+- Confirm your response(s) [here](https://docs.google.com/spreadsheets/d/1d6tldVy6N-i5EwHtlkxvc5yxG1HN3S84no0bFH-wdzw/edit?usp=sharing) OR on Postman by fetching this GET URL: https://telex-feedback-integration.onrender.com/api/telex/data
-- The application will send new data to the Telex channel at the interval of 60 seconds OR you can manually initiate on Postman with this URL: https://telex-feedback-integration.onrender.com/api/telex/tick
+- The application will send new data to the Telex channel at the interval of 60 seconds OR you can manually initiate on Postman with this POST URL: https://telex-feedback-integration.onrender.com/api/telex/tick
 - Check the Test channel for notifications

 ## License